cp-algorithms/cp-algorithms/src/graph/dijkstra_sparse.md

 ### priority_queue

-The main difference to the implementation with `set` is that we cannot remove elements from the `priority_queue` (although heaps can support that operation in theory).
+The main difference to the implementation with `set` is that in many languages, including C++, we cannot remove elements from the `priority_queue` (although heaps can support that operation in theory).
-Therefore we have to cheat a little bit.
+Therefore we have to use a workaround:
 We simply don't delete the old pair from the queue.
 As a result a vertex can appear multiple times with different distance in the queue at the same time.
 Among these pairs we are only interested in the pairs where the first element is equal to the corresponding value in $d[]$, all the other pairs are old.